Ongoing Work

 Technical Reports for PSID and HRS (2020), with John R. Warren, Jonas Helgertz, and Dafeng Xu

-Download PSID, Download HRS
+Download PSID, Download HRSShow Abstract

 The project is part of a larger effort to conduct parallel linkages to the 1940 Census for respondents to the PSID, the Health and Retirement Study (HRS), the Wisconsin Longitudinal Study (WLS), the National Social Life, Health, and Aging Project (NSHAP), and the National Health and Aging Trends Study (NHATS).
 Each study contains sample members who were alive at the time of the 1940 federal census and were thus enumerated (along with their families and household members).
 These five ongoing longitudinal studies are central components of America’s data infrastructure for interdisciplinary research on aging and the life course; physical and mental health, disability, and well-being; later-life work, economic well-being, and retirement; end-of-life issues, and many other topics.
 Adding information about sample members from the 1940 Census expands the utility of all five projects and enables important research on the effects of early life social, economic, environmental, contextual, and other factors on subsequent life outcomes.Hide Abstract